Welcome to Chicago, the third largest city in the United States, with a population of nearly three million people.

 When it opened in 1991, the Harold Washington Library Center, with approximately 6.5 million books, was the world’s largest municipal library.

 The Lincoln Park Zoo, one of only three major free zoos in the country, is the country’s oldest public zoo with an estimated annual attendance of three million.

-The Willis Tower (formerly the Sears Tower) is the tallest building in the Western Hemisphere at 110 stories high.
+The Willis Tower (formerly the Sears Tower), at 108 stories and 1,451 feet, was the tallest building in the world when completed in 1974.

 The first steel rail road in the United States was produced in 1865.

 The first mail-order business, Montgomery Ward & Co., was established in 1872.

 The world’s first skyscraper, the Home Insurance Company, was built in 1885.

 The original Ferris wheel was built on the midway of the 1893 World’s Columbian Exposition.

 The Adler Planetarium became the first planetarium in the Western Hemisphere in 1930.